‘The darkest nights have the prettiest constellations’- Dani Sylvia

 Hi there and welcome to Be Ur Own Light!

-This blog was started by Eleanor Segall. a young woman in the UK who has lived with bipolar disorder for 16 years as well as an anxiety disorder.
-Diagnosed with bipolar 1, a mood disorder, at 16 (after falling ill at 15) and now aged 31, I blog about my ongoing health and what has helped me in recovery.
+This blog was started by Eleanor Segall Mandelstam. a young woman in the UK who has lived with bipolar disorder for 17 years as well as an anxiety disorder.
+Diagnosed with bipolar 1, a mood disorder, at 16 (after falling ill at 15) and now aged 33, I blog about my ongoing health and what has helped me in recovery.
 I am here to help others too.

 Be Ur Own Light was started in March 2016 to raise awareness to friends and family of what life is like living with these conditions and to emphasise how, however difficult you can go on to live a happy and fulfilling life.
 I write to combat stigma against mental illness and increase understanding of mental health conditions.

 We also have guest bloggers and brand partnerships who write for us, who share these goals too- thank you to them all!
-Be Ur Own Light started working with sponsors in 2019 and make sure that our paid partnerships reflect the blog well.
+Be Ur Own Light started working with sponsors and SEO companies in 2019 and make sure that our paid partnerships reflect the blog well.
+We are lucky to have been awarded as a Top 10 UK mental health blog by Vuelio in 2022, 2021, 2020, 2019 and 2018- such an honour.

 I hope you enjoy reading the posts and feedback is always welcomed.
 You can contact me via the Contact page.

-My book ‘Bring me to Light: Embracing my Bipolar and Social Anxiety’ with Trigger Publishing is out now in the UK and in the USA and Europe in March 2020.
+My book ‘Bring me to Light: Embracing my Bipolar and Social Anxiety’ with Trigger Publishing is out now in the UK and in the USA and Europe.
 It tells about my life story with mental illness and finding hope in the dark.

 (image: Trigger Publishing)